k-k/stan-demo/README.md

 ### Removing

-If you want to remove the binary, you can run clean: `go run clean -i github.com/kmfk/stan-demo` - this will remove the binary from your `$GOPATH/bin`.
+If you want to remove the binary, you can run clean: `go clean -i github.com/kmfk/stan-demo` - this will remove the binary from your `$GOPATH/bin`.

 ### Environment Variables